pluralsight/guides/draft/interesting-apis/visualizing-tweets-with-pubnub-s-stream-controller-and-css3-animations/article.md

 }
 ```

-The pulsating animation, defined as `heart`, is done with three [keyframes](http://www.w3schools.com/cssref/css3_pr_animation-keyframes.asp), changing the scale and opacity of the element in each step:
+The pulsating animation (defined as `heart`) is done in three [keyframes](http://www.w3schools.com/cssref/css3_pr_animation-keyframes.asp), changing the scale and opacity of the element in each step:
 ```css
 @keyframes heart {
   0% {